frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 Suggesting to others the possibility of a vocation...

-Whoever feels called to work in the Lord\'s vineyard should indeed, as John Paul II said, "take part in the divine plan of redemption.
+Whoever feels called to work in the Lord's vineyard should indeed, as John Paul II said, "take part in the divine plan of redemption.
 He should make progress personally towards salvation himself and help others reach this end as well.
 By helping the others, he acts to help himself" (John Paul II, *General Audience*, October 25, 1978).

 It will not be possible to follow Christ if, at the same time, we failed to transmit the joy of our calling to everyone.

-St. Gregory the Great says, "He who is totally absorbed in his own interests has not yet entered into the Lord\'s vineyard.
-The people who work for Christ are those who are ever vigilant to win new souls.
-They\'re in a hurry to bring others to the vineyard" (St. Gregory the Great, *Homilies on the Gospels*).
+St. Gregory the Great says, "He who is totally absorbed in his own interests has not yet entered into the Lord's vineyard."
+The people who work for Christ are those who are "ever vigilant to win new souls.
+They're in a hurry to bring others to the vineyard" (St. Gregory the Great, *Homilies on the Gospels*).

-There\'s an urgency about it because our time in life is short.
+There's an urgency about it because our time in life is short.

 There was a funeral of a priest recently where the archbishop celebrating told a story of how that priest, fifty years ago, had visited him when he was a young seminarian.
 He'd come to see him in the seminary.